FelixSchladt/OxideWM/man/src/oxide-config.1.md

 ## BORDERS

 border_witdh
-: sets the border witdh of windows in
+: sets the border witdh of windows in pixels

 border_color
 : sets the border color and has to be entered in hexadecimal